 Some folks will have a strong preference for an insulated jacket that stuffs away into its own pocket.
 This provides a quick and convenient way to compress a jacket and stuff it into your pack.
 Jackets that have a clip-in loop after stuffing are super nice for easy access when climbing.
-The Xenon X stuffs fairly small and has a secure clip-in loop; it's one of our favorite climbing jackets.
+The Xenon stuffs fairly small and has a secure clip-in loop; it's one of our favorite climbing jackets.
 The latest version of the Nano Air has a stowaway pocket, but our testers found it too small to fit the entire jacket inside, so it's practically unusable.
 Check our specs table to see if the jacket you are interested in has a stuffable pocket with a clip-in loop.

 Layering & Sizing

-It is common to wear a lightly insulated jacket as a stand-alone layer when it's chilly and clear and to add a waterproof/breathable shell over top if the weather turns nasty.
+It's common to wear a lightly insulated jacket as a stand-alone layer when it's chilly and clear and to add a waterproof/breathable shell over the top if the weather turns nasty.
 An insulated jacket worn this way will be warmest when sized to fit fairly snug, eliminating air pockets between the layers.
 A lightly insulated jacket is more likely to end up as a mid-layer and should be sized accordingly so it will fit under a rain shell.
-The heavily insulated and waterproof models like the DAS Parka are intended to be worn as a terminal layer and should be sized to fit over everything you're wearing.
-As with any jacket, be sure to test the arm length, move around, and raise your arms overhead.
-Some of the products we tested have a tendency to ride up, while others will still keep your waist warm while you reach above.
+The heavily insulated and water-resistant models are intended to be worn as an outer layer and should be sized to fit over everything you're wearing.
+As with any jacket, be sure to test the arm length by moving around and raising your arms overhead.
+Some of the products we tested tend to ride up, while others will still keep your waist warm while you reach above.
 The Rab Xenon fits a little loose, making it easier to throw on during windy belays.